 If I speak with one of the wellness professionals as part of the program, do I need to report it to the Board of Medicine?

 No, the program is not a medical treatment or medical diagnosis program.
 The program offers wellbeing and therapeutic services that do not need to be reported to the Board.

-Does the Healthy Physician Program help physicians with addictions?
+Does the Wellbeing Program help physicians with addictions?